Merit-Based Financial Assistance

 Creative and Performing Arts Scholarships

 These are competitive scholarships which are awarded annually.
 Primary consideration will be given to entering freshmen and transfer students from community colleges that have outstanding talent in art, dance, music, or theater.
 The scholarships cover in-state tuition and mandatory fees and are renewable for up to three years based upon an acceptable level of performance as defined by the respective departments.
-Additional application materials and information about required auditions are available directly from the Departments of Art, Dance, Music and Theatre at www.arhu.umd.edu.
+Additional application materials and information about required auditions are available directly from the College of Arts & Humanities.

-This award provides talented prospective freshmen with scholarship support for two to four consecutive semesters.
-Awards ranging from $1,500 for freshman year or $4,500 per year for both freshmen and sophomore years .
+This award provides talented prospective freshmen with scholarship support for two to four undergraduate consecutive semesters.
+Awards ranging from $1,500 for freshman year or $4,500 per year for both freshmen and sophomore years.
 To be considered, students must submit a complete application for admission by November 1.
-Contact the Office of Undergraduate Admissions at www.admissions.umd.edu for more information.
+Contact the Office of Undergraduate Admissions for more information.

 Frederick Douglass Scholarship